Who's Behind Listverse?

 Top 10 Works of Postmodern Literature

-Postmodernism has become widely recognized as a movement consisting of an epic scope, innovative techniques and wide ranges of psychological and intellectual impact.
-The beginning of postmodernism is uncertain, but for the sake of continuity, James Joyce’s Finnegans Wake has been chosen as the chronological starting point for this list.
+Postmodernism has become widely recognized as a movement consisting of epic scope, innovative techniques, and wide ranges of psychological and intellectual impact.
+The beginning of postmodernism is uncertain, but James Joyce’s Finnegans Wake has been chosen as the chronological starting point for this list for the sake of continuity.
 Books have been decided upon by overall excellence rather than impact.

-The works of Borges are impossible to describe without a depth of analysis, since he has the power to include in five pages a universe of infinite captivation.
-Even today, many of the short stories in this collection are open to interpretation.
+The works of Borges are impossible to describe without a depth of analysis since he has the power to include in five pages a universe of infinite captivation.
+Thus, even today, many of the short stories in this collection are open to interpretation.

 The Gonzo journalist epic is included here for its superior attempts to splice fact and fiction through surrealist imagery to construct the greatest drug and political satire of its epoch.

-The most paradoxic war novel ever written, Heller’s novel is widely recognized as one of the greatest novels ever written, its structure centering on irony and repetition that would grow irritating in lesser hands.
+The most paradoxical war novel ever written, Heller’s novel is widely recognized as one of the greatest novels ever written.
+Its structure centering on irony and repetition would grow irritating in lesser hands.
 Cemented Heller’s mastery in the literary world.

-The recently-departed Wallace left behind the most intriguing, in-depth, comedic, sorrowful, apprehensive and overall sagaciously maximalistic read in the postmodern canon.
+The recently-departed Wallace left behind the most intriguing, in-depth, comedic, sorrowful, apprehensive, and overall sagaciously maximalist read in the postmodern canon.
 The parallelism between the Enfield Tennis Academy and the Ennet Drug and Alcohol Recovery House using alternating esoteric and colloquial words (and his trademark endnotes) creates the most epic and exhausting novel of modern times.